decentraland/adr/RFC/RFC-4-comms-protocol.md

 }
 ```

-The transports have the responsibility to also provide the address of the sender and the coordinated time in which the message was produced/sent.
+The transports have the responsibility to also provide the address of the sender.
 The suggested interface to listen for messages from a transport looks similar to this:

 ```typescript
 type PacketMetadata = {